ifokeev/telegram-ai-agent/README.md

     llm=openai_chat,
     run_id="telegram_ai_agent",
     description="Sales representative for a tech company",
-    instructions="You are a sales representative for a tech company.
-You are tasked with selling a product to the user."
+    instructions=["You are a sales representative for a tech company.
+You are tasked with selling a product to the user."]
 )

 # Create Telegram configuration